There is a reason why today’s cruise ships are called floating cities. They are massive!

 How Big is a Cruise Ship Compared to a Football Field?

 An American football field is 100 yards or 300 feet.
-The average cruise ship is three and a third football fields in length.
-And at 1,188 feet long, the world’s largest cruise ship, Wonder of the Seas, is nearly four football fields long.
+The average cruise ship are more than three football fields long at a length of 1,000 feet.

 The average European football field, or soccer field, is anywhere between 110 to 120 yards long.